dnsreicht/sendTxnScript/README.md

      - **Number of Times to Send the Transaction** (press Enter for infinite)

 5. **Done**
    - The script will start sending transactions based on your input.
-You can stop it anytime by pressing `Ctrl+C`.
+   - **Note:** You can stop it anytime by pressing `Ctrl+C`.

+---

+## Important Notes

+- **Validator Requirement**
+  - You must have your own validator running and accessible at the base URL you provide.
+  - The script sends transactions to the `/receive_data` endpoint of your validator.

+- **Security Considerations**
+  - The script securely collects sensitive information like private keys without displaying them.
+  - Ensure you run the script in a secure environment to protect your data.

+- **Adjusting the Interval**
+  - The script sends transactions every 5 seconds by default.
+  - You can change the interval by modifying the `time.sleep(5)` line in the script.

+- **Stopping the Script**
+  - If running indefinitely, you can stop the script at any time by pressing `Ctrl+C`.

 ---